gcharot/Zabbix/zjstat/README.md

 First thing to do is to configure zabbix agent so it can be called from zabbix server.

-Create a /etc/zabbix/zabbix_agentd.d/jstat.conf file and add the following line (assuming zjstat is in /usr/local/bin/) or get the jstat.conf from github:
+Create a /etc/zabbix/zabbix_agentd.d/jstat.conf file and add the following line (assuming zjstat is in /usr/local/bin/) or get the jstat.conf file from github:

 ```
 UserParameter=custom.proc.num.java[*],/usr/local/bin/zjstat.py $1 $2